 2 method

-Step 1: Launch the Chrome browser.
-Click the icon of the three vertical dots (next to picture user account in the toolbar) and select History to see all recently closed tabs.
+Step 1: Start the Chrome browser.
+Click the icon of the three vertical dots (next to the user account image on the toolbar) and select History to see all recently closed tabs.

 Note that Chrome does not display this information on the History page, which you can access using the Ctrl + H keyboard shortcut.